tom-wolfe/brewdown/src/example/example.md

 ### 4. Druid's Watch

-"""description
-# Description
+> # Description
-This small house appears to be in better condition than the ruined and dilapidated structures nearby.
+> This small house appears to be in better condition than the ruined and dilapidated structures nearby.
 The doors are reinforced with heavy iron bands, and thick shutters protect the windows.
-"""

 #### Notes
 * ***Reidoth.*** The druid lives here.
- * Gaunt, white-bearded human. old.
+  - Gaunt, white-bearded human. old.
- * Terse, but hospitable.
+  - Terse, but hospitable.
- * Avoids the monsters in the ruins.
+  - Avoids the monsters in the ruins.

 """description
 # Reidoth